 - School & Group Field Science

 What will you discover this summer?

-Our Olympic Field Research Course is for students entering 11th or 12th grade with a passion for science, adventure, and fun.
+Our Olympic Field Research Course is for students entering 10th, 11th, or 12th grade, or who have just graduated high school with a passion for science, adventure, and fun.
 Join us for an unforgettable two-week experience!